AMDESE/epyc-feature-doc/pm/amd-pstate.md

 ## FAQs

-1. What are the BIOS Feature pre-requisite to enable CPPC?
+1. **What are the BIOS Feature pre-requisite to enable CPPC?**

--> The BIOS feature titled "CPPC" needs to be enabled.
+   The BIOS feature titled "CPPC" needs to be enabled.
 On the AMD AGESA BIOS this is via NBIO Common Options --> SMU Common Options --> CPPC

-2. Where to get latest AMD CPPC OS drivers for Zen4 CPU?
+2. **Where to get latest AMD CPPC OS drivers for Zen4 CPU?**

--> The latest version of the driver is available in the upstream linux kernel.
+   The latest version of the driver is available in the upstream linux kernel.
 The files are drivers/cpufreq/amd-pstate.c and drivers/cpufreq/amd-pstate.h

-3. Are there other steps/commands needed in OS to enable CPPC and be able to control P-State?
+3. **Are there other steps/commands needed in OS to enable CPPC and be able to control P-State?**

--> Yes, one of the following kernel commandline options needs to be passed: "amd_pstate=active" or "amd_pstate=passive" or "amd_pstate=guided"
+   Yes, one of the following kernel commandline options needs to be passed: "amd_pstate=active" or "amd_pstate=passive" or "amd_pstate=guided"
    This will boot the kernel with the amd_pstate driver which implements the ACPI CPPC Spec.
 The mode will be one of "active", "passive" or "guided" respectively.
 These modes are documented in the amd-pstate kernel documentation. https://github.com/torvalds/linux/blob/master/Documentation/admin-guide/pm/amd-pstate.rst#amd-pstate-driver-operation-modes

-4. How to verify P-State is indeed changed through CPPC?
+4. **How to verify P-State is indeed changed through CPPC?**

--> CPUFreq driver: /sys/devices/system/cpu/cpu<x>/cpufreq/scaling_driver.
+   CPUFreq driver: /sys/devices/system/cpu/cpu<x>/cpufreq/scaling_driver.
 This shows the current cpufreq driver being used, it returns “amd-pstate-epp” for the active mode, and “amd-pstate” for the passive and guided modes.
 If this driver is loaded, then the P-State change occurs through CPPC.

-5. I want the best possible performance for my workload irrespective of the energy consumed.
-Which amd-pstate mode should I use?
+5. **I want the best possible performance for my workload irrespective of the energy consumed.
+Which amd-pstate mode should I use?**

--> You should use “amd_pstate=active” with performance governor with boost enabled, this will allow the CPU cores to run at the maximum possible frequency subject to thermal and power constraints.
+   You should use “amd_pstate=active” with performance governor with boost enabled, this will allow the CPU cores to run at the maximum possible frequency subject to thermal and power constraints.

-6. I want to save maximum possible energy when the utilization of the system is low.
-Which amd-pstate mode should I use?
+6. **I want to save maximum possible energy when the utilization of the system is low.
+Which amd-pstate mode should I use?**

--> You should use “amd_pstate=active” with powersave governor and “power” EPP hint.
+   You should use “amd_pstate=active” with powersave governor and “power” EPP hint.

-7. The behaviour of the powersave governor with amd-pstate driver passive mode is the same as the acpi-cpufreq driver.
+7. **The behaviour of the powersave governor with amd-pstate driver passive mode is the same as the acpi-cpufreq driver.
 However, the behaviour of powersave governor with amd-pstate active mode is different.
-Why is that?
+Why is that?**

--> The powersave governor with amd-pstate passive mode or acpi-cpufreq always requests the lowest performance level which corresponds to the lowest frequency.
+   The powersave governor with amd-pstate passive mode or acpi-cpufreq always requests the lowest performance level which corresponds to the lowest frequency.
 The behaviour of the powersave governor with active mode is governed by the Energy Performance Preference (EPP) value.
 If the EPP value is performance then the Platform Firmware frequency-scaling strategy will be biased